One Month in Italy – Our Itinerary

 Ferry to Palermo (Sicily) – Two Nights

 While we enjoyed the (overnight) ferry, which was basically a small cruise ship, we definitely made some mistakes here.
-One mistake was not scheduling more time for Sicily in our one month in Italy itinerary.
-The other was that we took the ferry from Naples to Palermo, but then decided to visit Mt.
+One mistake was not scheduling more time for Sicily on our one month in Italy itinerary.
+The other was that we took the ferry from Naples to Palermo but then decided to visit Mt.
 Etna on the other side of the island.

 Mt.
 Etna